-The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down almost to the bottom of the spine (spinal column).
+The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down almost to the bottom of the spine.
 The spinal cord consists of bundles of nerve axons forming pathways that carry incoming and outgoing messages between the brain and the rest of the body.
 The spinal cord contains nerve cell circuits within itself that control coordinated movements such as walking and swimming, as well as urinating.
-It is also the center for reflexes, such as the knee jerk reflex (see Figure: Reflex Arc: A No-Brainer).
+It is also the center for reflexes, such as the knee jerk reflex (see figure Reflex Arc: A No-Brainer).

 Like the brain, the spinal cord is covered by three layers of tissue (meninges).
 The spinal cord and meninges are contained in the spinal canal, which runs through the center of the spine.
-In most adults, the spine is composed of 26 individual back bones (vertebrae).
+In most adults, the spine is composed of 33 individual back bones (vertebrae).
 Just as the skull protects the brain, vertebrae protect the spinal cord.
-The vertebrae are separated by disks made of cartilage, which act as cushions, reducing the forces generated by movements such as walking and jumping.
+The vertebrae are separated by disks made of cartilage, which act as cushions, reducing the forces on the spine generated by movements such as walking and jumping.
 The vertebrae and disks of cartilage extend the length of the spine and together form the vertebral column, also called the spinal column.

 How the Spine Is Organized

 Like the brain, the spinal cord consists of gray and white matter.
 The butterfly-shaped center of the cord consists of gray matter.
-The front “wings” (called horns) contain motor nerve cells, which transmit information from the brain or spinal cord to muscles, stimulating movement.
+The front wings (usually called anterior or ventral horns) contain motor nerve cells (neurons), which transmit information from the brain or spinal cord to muscles, stimulating movement.
 The back part of the butterfly wing (usually called the posterior or dorsal horns) contains sensory nerve cells, which transmit sensory information from other parts of the body through the spinal cord to the brain.
-The surrounding white matter contains columns of nerve fibers that carry sensory information to the brain from the rest of the body (ascending tracts) and columns that carry impulses from the brain to the muscles (descending tracts).
+The surrounding white matter contains columns of nerve fibers (axon bundles) that carry sensory information to the brain from the rest of the body (ascending tracts) and columns that carry motor impulses from the brain to the muscles (descending tracts).